orangejulius/blog/source/_posts/2015-02-06-https-on-nginx-from-zero-to-a-plus-part-2-configuration-ciphersuites-and-performance.markdown

   {% endfnbody %}

   {% fnbody %}
-    Many tutorials, like Eric Mill's <a href="https://konklone.com/post/switch-to-https-now-for-free#generating-the-certificate">Switch to HTTPS Now, For free</a>
+    <del>Many tutorials, like Eric Mill's <a href="https://konklone.com/post/switch-to-https-now-for-free#generating-the-certificate">Switch to HTTPS Now, For free</a>
     suggest performing something equivalent by concatenating the root certificate, intermediate certificate, and your server's certificate together into one file.
 This works just fine, but I prefer keeping the files separate for clarity.
-Use whichever method works better for you.
+Use whichever method works better for you.</del>

+	I asked about this on the <a href="http://forum.nginx.org/read.php?2,256613,256621#msg-256621">Nginx mailing list</a>
+	and it turns out this works, but only by accident, and may break in future versions of OpenSSL or Nginx at any time.
+Use the standard concatenation method.
   {% endfnbody %}

   {% fnbody %}